vidyagc/portfolio/_posts/2017-12-05-design-nonprofits-2.markdown

 <h5><span class="sub-point">1.</span> Audiences</h5>
 <div class="page-content-text">
 <span class="highlight-line">Know them!</span> Your staff / members should be able to agree on who your audiences are.
 To keep it manageable, have not more than three audience groups identified.
 Also, involve audience members in the user testing process (testing your site).
-Identifying audience needs and wants was discussed at some length in the <a href="{{site.url}}/2017/12/05/design-nonprofits-1#balancing" target="_blank"><u>Balancing Goals</u></a> section of Design for Nonprofits (Part 1).
+Identifying audience needs and wants was discussed at some length in the <a href="{{site.url}}/2017/12/05/design-nonprofits-1#balancing" target="_blank">Balancing Goals</a> section of Design for Nonprofits (Part 1).
 Instead of repeating that information here, please refer back to that post.
 </div>

 <h5><span class="sub-point">2.</span> Managing Expectations</h5>